 Few lenders operate in this part of the market, and those that do can’t always cater to international borrowers.
 The fact that you, your property or the capital may be based outside the UK can be enough to make a lender hesitate.
 If you want to borrow a significant amount on top of that, things often grind to a halt.

 It is very possible to borrow significant amounts when it comes to bridging finance, even if you are based in Monaco or own property in the Principality that you want to use as collateral for a loan.
 That said, knowing which lenders to approach, how to negotiate the deal and how to present your case is the difference between an average deal and a very competitive package.

-Enness’ team will broker very significant finance against international property or property in Monaco.
+Enness’ international team can support your access to very significant bridging finance using international property or property in Monaco as security.

 Many lenders don’t have any appetite for international lending in bridging deals.
 Borrowers outside the UK (where most of the lenders are based) often find themselves short of options, even if you want to secure the loan against UK property or if you are a UK national.
 For international deals, working with a broker who can source and negotiate this kind of finance will ensure you benefit from the best rates and terms and sometimes, if you are able to access finance at all.

-Enness are experts in negotiating cross-border finance.
-No matter how much you want to borrow, if you want to deploy capital in Monaco or elsewhere in the world and wherever your property is based, Enness will be able to broker cross-border bridging finance.
+Enness international team are experts in supporting high-net-worth individuals to access cross-border finance.
+No matter how much you want to borrow, if you want to deploy capital in Monaco or elsewhere in the world and wherever your property is based, Enness will be able to support you.